ISPCAN International Congress & Rise Up Policy Forum: Join 1,000+ child protection professionals in Melbourne, Australia August 24–27, 2026.

 Session Format

 • Minutes 0–5: Scene-setting.
-What does AI offer child protection systems — and what are the risks?
+What does AI offer the child and family service sector, including child protection.
+What are the risks?
 Brief framing of the opportunity and the challenge.
 (Dr Carmel Goulding, facilitator)

 • Minutes 25–35: Human-centred design perspective.
-What it takes to build AI tools that practitioners and families actually trust and use — co-design principles, ethics by design, and avoiding harm.
-(Mark Davis, Today — human-centred design firm) Centre for Excellence in Child and Family Welfare
+What it takes to build AI tools that practitioners and families actually trust and use, co-design principles, ethics by design, and avoiding harm.
+(Mark Davis, Today — human-centred design firm)

 • Minutes 35–55: Structured audience deliberation.
 Facilitated small-group discussion - 'What would responsible AI in child protection look like in your context?'
+How is it / can be applied across the child and family services sector.
 Groups explore opportunities, risks, and conditions.
 Key themes harvested and shared with the room.

 • Minutes 55–60: Collective synthesis.
 Facilitator draws out 3–5 transferable insights to anchor the session policy brief.